Financial Communication

 Right now, PSAT governance is not keeping pace with the needs of our members.

-The current Collective Agreement was ratified by Arbitrator Goodfellow in March 2025, yet as of December 1, 2025, the updated version still has not been published for members
+The current Collective Agreement was ratified by Arbitrator Goodfellow in March 2025.
+It was not distributed to members until late January 2026.

-The absence of modern governance has also made it harder to defend the integrity of the teaching profession, as policy gaps leave room for the Employer to push unqualified personnel into specialized teaching roles.
+The absence of modern governance has also made it harder to defend the integrity of the teaching profession, as policy gaps leave room for the Employer to push personnel who do not meet mandated qualification requirements into specialized teaching roles.

-As President, I will lead a full governance modernization — immediately — and as President Elect call upon the Executive to conduct an all-members meeting before the AGM, to ensure changes are member-driven, not top-down.
+As President, I will lead a full governance modernization — beginning immediately — and as President-Elect will call upon the Executive to conduct an all-members meeting before the AGM, to ensure changes are member-driven, not top-down.

 This includes: